 Due to the role of substance use in modern life, it’s hard to picture living without a buzz or a high for those in recovery.
 Avoiding triggers can be extremely hard, especially when it feels like everyone is having fun with drugs and alcohol – except you.
 However, it’s important to remember that many people choose sobriety and no activity is improved by alcohol or drugs.
-Here are eight fun – and sober – ways to spend your time.
+Here are eight ideas for a fun, sober activity.

 Take Up a Sport

 Whether you’ve always loved athletics or are simply looking for an easy way to get in shape, a community sports league is a great opportunity to get active and make friends.
-Most communities host bowling, softball, baseball, kickball, dodgeball, basketball, or volleyball teams in association with community centers or city leagues, providing a convenient and affordable activity that burns calories and builds camaraderie.
+Most communities host bowling, softball, baseball, kickball, dodgeball, basketball, or volleyball teams in association with community centers or city leagues.
+This provides a convenient and affordable sober activity that burns calories and builds camaraderie.
 Best of all, athletics are performed sober, so not using substances will be par for the course.

 Take Fitness Classes

-Exercise is good for your mind, body, and spirit, working your muscles, improving energy levels, and even promoting healthier sleeping habits.
+Exercise is a good sober activity for your mind, body, and spirit.
+It works your muscles, improves energy levels, and even promotes healthier sleeping habits.
 If you’re feeling tired, stressed, or anxious, a fitness class can be an excellent way to burn off energy while engaging in substance-free fun.
-Offered through gyms and community centers, these classes are available in dozens of forms, from CrossFit to hip hop dancing.
-Find an activity suitable for your fitness level and interests, and see what your body can accomplish.
+Offered through gyms and community centers, these classes are available in dozens of forms, from CrossFit to hip-hop dancing.
+Find one that is suitable for your fitness level and interests, and see what your body can accomplish.